-Why despite the many reasons central banks may want to intervene in the foreign exchange markets do some central banks do their best not to intervene?
-In the case of Israel, where there are essentially no capital controls, the non-intervention policy is based on the view that intervention is unlikely to have a sustained effect on the exchange rate, and that monetary policy decisions are more fundamental.
-Further, we believe that the foreign exchange market works better when market participants do not expect the central bank to intervene except in extreme circumstances, and thus have to focus in their decisions on the underlying forces that determine the exchange rate.
+Why, despite the many reasons central banks may want to intervene in the foreign exchange markets, do some central banks do their best not to intervene?
+In the case of Israel, where there are essentially no capital controls, the nonintervention policy is based on the view that intervention is unlikely to have a sustained effect on the exchange rate, and that monetary policy decisions are more fundamental.
+Further, the central bank believes that the foreign exchange market works better when market participants do not expect the central bank to intervene except in extreme circumstances, and thus have to focus in their decisions on the underlying forces that determine the exchange rate.

-The passthrough from the exchange rate to prices is large and rapid in Israel - close to 0.3 within a quarter - and exchange rate movements are therefore taken into account in predicting inflation and the effects of interest rate decisions on prices.
-But this connection has not led us to want to intervene in the foreign exchange market, a decision that we believe - in IMF language - has served the economy well.
+The pass-through from the exchange rate to prices is large and rapid in Israel-close to 0.3 within a quarter-and exchange rate movements are therefore taken into account in predicting inflation and the effects of interest rate decisions on prices.
+But this connection has not led the central bank to want to intervene in the foreign exchange market, a decision that I believe-in IMF language-has served the economy well.